modikapil/primenumber-rest-service/README.md

 - I have also added acceptance test using cucumber JVM and attached the report as well in html.

 ## Future Plan
- - I want to deploy this sservice to AWS.
+ - I want to deploy this service to AWS.